Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 Visa maintains strict monitoring on the number of chargebacks an acquirer and their merchants are allowed to receive each month.

-At least, that was the way it worked.
-However, with a newly announced overhaul to the Visa Acquirer Monitoring Program ( or “VAMP”) set to take effect in 2025, we will see changes which will simplify and evolve this process.
+However, with a recent overhaul of the Visa Acquirer Monitoring Program ( or “VAMP”), we will soon see changes which will simplify and evolve this process.
 This program update will transform the way both merchants and acquirers interact with the Visa risk ecosystem.

 Recommended reading